Cross-Domain Federated Semantic Communication with Global Representation Alignment and Domain-Aware Aggregation: Simulation Results and Analysis

 \section{Simulation Results and Analysis}

 Within this section, we conduct a comprehensive series of simulations to effectively demonstrate the outstanding performance of our frameworks when the client's data originates from various data sources.
 First, we provide the simulation setting for our training framework and also the communication environment for the semantic communication system.
 Secondly, we present benchmark schemes for comparison analysis, and finally, we evaluate system performance under our proposed approaches in comparison to others.
-As our framework addresses domain shift in federated learning, we refer to it as FedDoM.
+We refer to our framework as FedDoM.